Coffee pioneers Paddy and Scott’s are proud to partner with the team behind Clacton Pier’s £4.5m renovation project.

 Plastic waste and coffee cup recycling only became a hot topic earlier this year, yet Paddy & Scott’s had already paved the way.
 One of the first UK companies to introduce recyclable coffee bags and making the switch to fully compostable takeaway cups long before their competitors.

-The source in which coffee is procured is also a minefield for the uneducated - fairtrade, rainforest alliance, organic, single origin, we could go on…..
+The sourcing and provenance of coffee is also a minefield for the uneducated - fairtrade, rainforest alliance, organic, single origin, we could go on…..

 At just over 15 acres in size the Meru Farm boasts approximately 6,600 trees; one of which Martin and Scott are proud to gift to The Clacton Pier Company as thanks for the great work Billy and the team are doing in Clacton.
 As the pier’s official coffee supplier throughout all 4 coffee bars they will be serving Paddy and Scott’s Muchomba Classic, a beautiful blend containing Kenyan coffee direct from the farm.
 With a proportion of the proceeds going directly to the Meru Community Project every cup is changing lives.